 The KESS project is comprised of Karen Teachers Working Group (KTWG) (as the main recipient) and the Karen Education and Culture Department (KECD) (as a sub-recipient).
 Formed in 1998, the Karen Teachers Working Group provides pre- and in-service professional development support to teachers in Karen areas (including Kayin State; Mon State; Bago Division (East) and Tannitharyi Division) through its Mobile Teacher Training (MTT) model, Summer Vacation Trainings (SVTs) and the Karen Teacher Training Colleges (KTTC}.
-Formed in 1947, the Karen Education Department administers the Karen education system under the Karen National Union structures at district, township and village tract level in both KNU-administered areas and in areas of mixed-government and KNU-administration.
+Formed in 1947, the Karen Education Department administers the Karen education system, and mixed-government and Karen education.
 Working in collaboration, the KTWG and KEO provide teaching and learning materials and teacher stipends to community and mixed schools.
 In Year 2, with MEC support, the KESS provided education services to 162,461 students and 10,615 teachers across 1,474 schools.

 The Kachin Education Consortium (KEC)

-The KEC is comprised of Nyein Foundation (as the main recipient), the Education Department of KIO (KIO-ED); the Kachin Education Foundation (KEF); the Northern Shan State Kachin Baptist Union Church Based Education (SJN-CBE) and the Metta Development Foundation (as sub-recipients).
-KEC aims to promote collaboration among Kachin ethnic education service providers in Kachin and Northern Shan states to enhance mother tongue-based quality education and a locally contextualised education policy system and curriculum development.
+The Kachin Education Consortium (KEC) members are represented by the local organizations with the purpose of promoting the collaboration among Kachin ethnic education service providers in Kachin and Northern Shan states to enhance mother tongue-based quality education and a locally contextualised education policy system and curriculum development.
 In Year 2, with MEC support, the KEC provided education services to 19,584 students and 1,736 teachers across 183 schools.

 The Mon National Education Committee (MNEC)

-Founded in 1992, the MNEC administers the Mon National Education Department’s network of Mon National Schools under the New Mon State Party (NMSP), providing education in Mon mother tongue across Mon state, southern Kayin state and Thanintharyi Division.
+Founded in 1992, the MNEC administers the Mon National Education Department’s network of Mon National Schools, providing education in Mon mother tongue across Mon state, southern Kayin state and Thanintharyi Division.
 In Year 2, with MEC support, the MNEC provided education services to 25,738 students (10,226 in MNEC schools, 15,512 in Mixed schools) and 808 teachers (683 in MNEC schools, 125 in Mixed schools) across 133 schools.